zbqf109/goodo/WSGI-MODULE.md

 At the first glance it feels good but odoo plays too much on it.

 ## Website and static resources
 Odoo tries to hold everything in its hand.
 There may be many considerations such as being aware of `QWeb` framework and ORM objects, but absolutely this feature slows down accessing the static resources like style sheets, scripts and images.
-And, since the handler of a path is located at runtime and what is even more serious it is neither cached nor optimized you may waste a little time getting or posting something *every time*.
+And, since the handler of a path is located at runtime and what is even more worse is that it is neither cached nor optimized and you may waste a little more time when getting or posting something *every time*.
 When you type a decorator `@http.route` on a method, you actually know exactly how this path is handled, but odoo still bothers to look it up through a rule map.
 The `@http.route` gives a much simple way to make a path handler while gives up execution efficiency.

+Another consideration may be that some requests are bound to a database while others are not.
+You cannot dispatch a request whose handler needs a database context before the database connections are set up.
+Odoo remedies this situation by a introducing a variable called `server_wide_modules` which is a Python `list` technically.
+It consists of a series of modules, each should include some kinds of classes or methods decorated by `@http.route`.
+Odoo will dispatch requests to these modules only if no database is connected and to other modules if any database connection already exists.

-So `goodo` should work out a better way to handle `@http.route` rules and will end up for temporary.
+So `goodo` should work out a better way to handle `@http.route` rules.

+## Goodo's improvement

+Restrictions are that you must make odoo the root directory of your website.
+Goodo makes a slightly revamp so that:

+* it can be deployed under any sub-directories, and
+* you can deploy odoo behind any WSGI-compatible services to take advantage of their features.

+## Ways go there

+Goodo adds a new configuration named `subroot` under which the original `odoo` is kept, but there is no extra effort taken by developers.
+For example, you still write `@http.route('/path/to/your/addon')` exactly the same as ever before, and the actual `route` function in `http` module is adjusted so that it can build a correct url pattern by add a prefix to it.

+For the frontend, a new member `subroot` which is auto-detected through `location` is added to `odoo` object.
+Before a `json`/`xml`/`url` request is sent, the url is rebuilt with a prefix of `odoo.subroot` so that it refers the correct resource.

+## Known issues

+* Background images missing.

+    In some `css` files, there are rules like `backgroud:url('/web/blabla')`.
+Since the request for that resource of `url` specified is launched by the browser and there seems no way to hook these requests, some images need by an HTML element may be lost (you get a *404 Not Found* response for that requests each).